 Ancillary Professionals and Vendors

-Available to assist BRG rehabilitation staff with fitting and selection of specialized devices and equipment as needed for optimal functioning.
+Ancillary Professionals and Vendors are available to assist Baptist Rehab-Germantown staff with fitting and selection of specialized devices and equipment as needed for optimal functioning.
 These include: seating and mobility specialists, prosthetists and orthotists, product manufacturer representatives, rehab engineers, and DME providers.

-Although communication and interaction are a daily and ongoing aspect of the inpatient rehabilitation program at BRG, formal team conferences occur weekly and allow the rehabilitative team to communicate patient progress, plans, needs, and goals in a multi-disciplinary and collaborative forum.
+Although communication and interaction are a daily and ongoing aspect of the outpatient rehabilitation program at -Baptist Rehabilitation-Germantown, formal team conferences occur bi-weekly in the Next Step program and allow the rehabilitative team to communicate patient progress, plans, needs, and goals in a multi-disciplinary and collaborative forum.
 Patients, families and caregivers are vital members of the rehab team.
 Information exchanged and developed in conference is shared with patients and families for input and feedback.